Dr. Alex Russell

 Author of Drop The Worry Ball

-Dr. Alex Russell believes that parents need to see failing—whether it’s a test, a course, or a tryout for a team as a normal part of growing up and not a sign of parental incompetence.
-In Drop The Worry Ball: How to Parent in the Age of Entitlement (co-authored by journalist Tim Falconer) and on stage, he offers a fresh perspective on raising children that is reassuringly familiar and strikingly sensible.
+Dr. Alex Russell is a clinical psychologist who lives and works in Toronto.
+He provides assessments and psychotherapy to children and adults, in addition to consulting with schools, teachers, and psychologists.
+The heart of his message is that children learn through the experience of non-catastrophic, painful failure, and it is through the process of these failures that they mature into resilient, resourceful, and emotionally balanced individuals.
+Parents need to see failing—whether it’s a test, a course, or a tryout for a team—as a normal part of growing up and not a sign of parental incompetence.
+In Drop the Worry Ball: How to Parent in the Age of Entitlement (co-authored by journalist Tim Falconer) and on stage, he offers a fresh perspective on raising children that is reassuringly familiar and strikingly sensible.

 Raising Resilient Children